 - The Portuguese Army Goes from Strength to Strength, 1811–1812

 - Vitoria, a Return to Portugal and the Crossing into France, 1813

 - Winter in the Pyrenees, the Battles of Orthez and Toulouse, 1814

 - Portugal and Brazil 1814-1820

 About the Author

-Marcus de la Poer Beresford trained at Trinity College Dublin as an historian, before qualifying as a lawyer.
-A former partner in A & L Goodbody, solicitors, Marcus retired from his legal practice after three decades, and returned to his first love, history, in 2010.
-His earlier research focused on Ireland in the eighteenth century and the Irish diaspora following the Treaty of Limerick in 1691.
+Marcus de la Poer Beresford read history at Trinity College Dublin, before qualifying as a lawyer.
+Marcus retired from legal practice in 2010 after three decades as a partner in the Dublin firm of A & L Goodbody in order to return to his first love, history.
+His earlier research and post graduate thesis focused on Ireland in the eighteenth century and the Irish diaspora following the Treaty of Limerick in 1691.
 He is a distant relative of William Carr Beresford.